thruthesky/fireflutter_sample_app/README.md

 ## Branches

-- You may see the branches in the order of the followings;
+- You may refer the branches in the following order to see the gradual update of the sample app.
   - fireflutter-initialization
   - getx
   - register